Neats29/neats29.github.io/source/start-here/index.md

   - Bryce Canyon and Zion Park in USA 🇺🇸

-- Superpower: __Picking up new skills and habits fast__:
+- Superpower? __Picking up new skills and habits fast__:
-  - Securing my first coding job 7 months after I started learning to code
+  - Secured my first coding job 7 months after I started learning to code
-  - Breaking into the blockchain space by learning about it in my spare time
+  - Broke into the blockchain space by learning about it in my spare time
-  - Going from not reading at all until the age of 21, to becoming a book worm
+  - Went from not reading at all until the age of 21, to becoming a book worm

 ---